Last updated

 Starlink’s Direct to Cell service will be available in Canada, the United States, Australia, New Zealand, Japan, Switzerland, Chile, and Peru through various partner networks.
 In Canada, that partner network is Rogers, who will provide the spectrum Starlink needs to transmit its satellite signals to mobile devices.

-Starlink describes its Direct to Cell service as being “like cell towers in space, sending traffic to partner operator’s cores using Starlink's space and ground systems.”
+Starlink describes the service as “like cell towers in space, sending traffic to partner operator’s cores using Starlink's space and ground systems.”
 In short, Starlink will use Rogers’ existing 1.6-2.7 GHz LTE spectrum to transmit its satellite signals to individual cell phones.

 Starlink Direct to Cell explanation